Sustainability 2021-22 Summer Letter

-Our goal is to nurture a culture of environmental stewardship by working simultaneously in the areas of facilities, behavior, and curriculum.
-We want our graduates to understand that how they use resources affects the ability of future generations to also use those resources.
+Our goal is to nurture a culture of environmental stewardship by working simultaneously in facilities, behavior, and curriculum.
+We want our graduates to understand that they live in a world of limited resources, that everything is connected, and that how they use those resources affects the lives of future generations.

 Princeton Day Announces Environmental Stewardship with ENGIE Agreement.
 Read more!